isaacnmm/pestpolicy-hugo2XX/content/posts/best-spray-paint-for-glass/index.md

 If you are looking forward to have a smooth metallic and golden finish for your surface, you are in the right place.

 So far this is the most ideal and the most sort after spray paint for a golden metallic finished surfaces.
 This spray paint has very strong adhesion and sticks properly to any surface applied.
 The good thing about this paint is that it can be applied to all surfaces and works well.
-Among the surfaces including but not limited to metals, [plastic surfaces](https://pestpolicy.com/best-spray-paints-for-plastic/), ceramics, paper potteries among others.
+Among the surfaces including but not limited to metals, [plastic surfaces](https://pestpolicy.com/best-spray-paints-for-plastic/),ceramics, paper potteries among others.

 It is also necessary to note, that this paint is very flammable when subjected to pressure and necessary caution should be taken.
 You can get this spray in a variety of colors and choose from among them depending on the surface and your target.
 Unfortunately, this paint easily flake off and a topcoat is very necessary.
 If available, a sealant would be the most convenient to prevent the flaking off.